scala-tessella/ring-seq/src/main/paradox/index.md

 # Ring Seq

-A library that adds implicit methods to Scala `Seq` for when a sequence needs to be considered **circular**, its elements forming a ring.
+A library that adds new operations to Scala to Scala `Seq` for when a sequence needs to be considered **circular**, its elements forming a ring.

 It works on any immutable / mutable `Seq` and sub-types.